Awesomefusion/TicketSystemApplication/README.md

 ## Setup .env file

-Creating a .env file in the root which hides secrets not meant for git should look like this:
+Create a .env file in the root directory which hides secrets not meant for git, looks like this:

 SECRET_KEY={secret_key}